wangjunxiao/SDNCloud/sdntestbed_deployable/README.md

-#Prerequisites
+# Prerequisites

-Minimal Runtime Environment
+#### Minimal Runtime Environment
 1. Hardware:

-(a) x86 Server * 3 for deploying OpenStack node, in which 2 server with more memory and cpu capacity as compute node, 1 server with more nic and disk capacity as control node, network node and storage node
+(a) x86 Server * 3 with OpenStack nodes deployed, in which 2 server with more memory and cpu capacity as compute nodes, 1 server with more nic and disk capacity as the control node, network node and storage node

-(b) Web Server * 1 for deploying sdntestbed project and project's database
+(b) Web Server * 1 with sdntestbed project and project's database deployed

-(c) Commodity L2 Switch * 1 for connecting all server together
+(c) Commodity L2 Switch * 1 for connecting all servers together

 2. Software:

-(a) Database: Mysql Server, create project's database by vnetdb.sql (b) Web: Jre and Tomcat
+(a) Database: Mysql Server, create project's database by vnetdb.sql

+(b) Web: Jre and Tomcat

 (c) OpenStack: kilo version

 3. Script:

 (a) deleteopenstack_heat.sql: clear zombie stack in OpenStack database

 (b) deleteopenstack_nova.sql: clear zombie instance in OpenStack database

 (c) clear /var/lib/nova/instances/{Instance ID} in compute node

 (d) deleteSDNall.txt: clear project's database

 #Configuration